 Who We Are

-Our unique immersion model ensures that our dogs are continuously in a social setting.
-Additionally, we look for opportunities for our dogs to give back throughout their two year training period.
-Our dogs participate in numerous events that support CTM Veterans and the larger Veteran community.
+Our immersion model ensures that our dogs are continuously in a social setting, being exposed to as many different aspects of life as possible.
+We also look for opportunities for our dogs to give back throughout their two year training period by participating in numerous events that support CTM Veterans and the larger Veteran community.

 Continuing the Mission is operated by a team of dedicated volunteers who make our partnership with a purpose successful.

-Cortney has over 16 years of experience in dog training to include 16 years of Retriever Training experience, 6 years of Detection Training experience, and 4 years of Service Dog/Emotional Support Dog Training experience.
-In addition, she traveled to Santa Rosa, CA - Canine Companions For Independence to participate & conduct VA Emotional Support & Service Dog Certifications, a certification which she earned in 2016.
+Cortney is an experienced dog trainer with 16 years of Retriever Training experience, 6 years of Detection Training experience, and 4 years of Service Dog/Emotional Support Dog Training experience.
+Cortney was certified through the VA Emotional Support & Service Dog program in Santa Rosa, CA with Canine Companions for Independence, a program that she in turn participated in to help certify other individuals.

-Cortney has received several awards for her development of a VA Service Dog & Emotional Support Dog Training plan, in addition to developing training techniques and as well as the procurement of all dogs for the program.
+Cortney developed an award winning Service Dog & Emotional Support Dog Training plan for the VA, to include advanced training techniques in addition to procurement of all dogs for the program.
 Cortney is continuously striving to improve her knowledge and training techniques and has attended the Association of Service Dog Providers for Military Veterans Conference in 2018 and 2019.
 Cortney has also successfully completed the Mental Health First Aid certification.

-Cortney is driven by her passion for training Service Dogs and impacting lives through dogs, which stems from her personal experience with Labrador Retrievers.
+Cortney is driven by her passion for training Assistance Dogs and positively impacting lives through dogs, stemming from her own personal experience with Labrador Retrievers.
 Her extensive training and experience allows her to produce sound working companions for Veterans and others in need.
-Additionally, she provides training instruction for CTM volunteer Dog Fosters and Puppy Raisers, the Davidson community, and in the prison environment through CTM’s partnership with New Leash on Life.

 Robert Lutz, Medical Director & Member of the Board